TACO: Adversarial Camouflage Optimization on Trucks to Fool Object Detectors: Results

-\subsection{Impact of Different Loss Functions}
+\subsection{Impact of Different Loss~Functions}

 We investigate the contribution of each component in our total loss function by evaluating the adversarial textures generated using different combinations of the proposed loss terms.
-Figure \ref{fig:textures} (second row) illustrates the textures generated with different combinations of loss terms, including $\mathcal{L}_{cls}$, $\mathcal{L}_{cls} + \mathcal{L}_{iou}$, $\mathcal{L}_{cls} + \mathcal{L}_{sm}$, and the full $\mathcal{L}_{total}$.
-Tables~\ref{tab:losses_ap50} and~\ref{tab:losses_adr} present the AP@0.5 and ADR results, respectively, for each loss configuration across all models.
+Tables~\ref{tab:losses_ap50} and~\ref{tab:losses_adr} present the AP@0.5 and ADR results, respectively, for~each loss configuration including $\mathcal{L}_{cls}$, $\mathcal{L}_{cls} + \mathcal{L}_{iou}$, $\mathcal{L}_{cls} + \mathcal{L}_{sm}$, and~the full $\mathcal{L}_{total}$ across all~models.